relay-tools/react-router-relay/README.md

 #### Additional parameters

 If your queries require additional parameters from the location, such as from the location query or state, you can add those parameters with `prepareParams`.
 You can also use `prepareParams` to do additional conversion or initialization of your parameters.
+This function is expected to be pure and return the same result when given the same `params`, `location` and `routes`.

 The `prepareParams` method has the same signature and behavior as `prepareParams` on a Relay query config, except that it also receives the current router state as an argument.